 Statute of Limitations for Workers’ Compensation in NC

 Providing your employer notice of your injury does not meet you have filed a workers’ compensation claim.
-You have two years from the date of your injury to formally file a claim.
+Under NC workers’ compensation laws, you have two years from the date of your injury to formally file a claim.
 You must file your claim on an Industrial Commission Form 18.

 This form must be carefully completed as it contains your description of the events that caused your injury.
 The Form 18 you file with the Industrial Commission may be later used by the Defendants to attack your credibility.

 Just like you buy auto or home insurance, your employer must purchase workers’ compensation insurance unless they are a very small business.
 Your employer’s workers’ compensation insurance company will likely be responsible for paying for your benefits.
-When you file a workers’ compensation claim, you are filing a claim against both your employer and its insurance company.
+When you file a workers’ compensation claim in North Carolina, you are filing a claim against both your employer and its insurance company.

 Some large employers are self-insured.
 This means they are directly responsible for your benefits, at least up to a certain amount.
 Even these large employers often have a third-party administrator, such as Sedgwick or Gallagher-Bassett, which handles their workers’ compensation claims on a day-to-day basis.